-Any part-time university staff member shall be permitted to take one non-credit course per semester (i.e., combined summer, fall, spring), which shall not affect his or her eligibility for credit fee remission enrollment.

-Some courses are not available for students using non-credit course fee reduction (AutoCAD, "Microsoft NT," polymer science courses, etc.).
-A list of such courses will be maintained by the division of workforce development and continuing education UA business solutions.

-All individuals using fee reduction for non-credit courses will be placed on a waiting list in the division of workforce development and continuing education UA business solutions (with a university of Akron designation assigned) on a first-come basis, until class meets minimum paying enrollment.
+- (a) Any part-time university staff member shall be permitted to take one non-credit course per semester (i.e., combined summer, fall, spring), which shall not affect his or her eligibility for credit fee remission enrollment. - (b) Some courses are not available for students using non-credit course fee reduction (AutoCAD, "Microsoft NT," polymer science courses, etc.).
+A list of such courses will be maintained by the division of UA solutions. - (c) All individuals using fee reduction for non-credit courses will be placed on a waiting list in the division of UA solutions (with a university of Akron designation assigned) on a first-come basis, until class meets minimum paying enrollment.
 These individuals will pay such costs as materials, supplies, lab fees, etc.